-Irene Tulip has masses of beautiful lightly-scented orange cup-shaped flowers with yellow overtones and dark red streaks at the ends of the stems in mid spring, which are most effective when planted in groupings.
+Oxford Tulip has masses of beautiful scarlet cup-shaped flowers with yellow eyes at the ends of the stems in mid spring, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-Its sword-like leaves remain bluish-green in color throughout the season.
-The deep purple stems are very colorful and add to the overall interest of the plant.
+Its sword-like leaves remain green in color throughout the season.